wp-plugins/game-schedules/readme.txt

 * Added a custom header for wordpress.org

 = 2.0 =
-This version includes some significant upgrades and bug fixes:
 * Schedules can now go across multiple years.
 Schedules are now identified only by the ID, instead of ID and year (as in previous versions).
 The year field is now simply a part of the game date.
 * Added internationalization for the user interface only, not the admin pages.
 Provided a default .po file in the /lang directory for any would be translators out there, and a Croatian translation (in the mstw-loc-domain-hr_HR.po file).
 * Added a setting to countdown timer widget and an argument to the countdown timer shortcode that tells the countdown timer to use home games only.